President & CEO

 Emma’s focus is on building the culture and work environment that inspires people and enables them to contribute their personal best to achieving UHN’s strategy.

-Mike Nader is the Executive Vice-President and Chief Operating Officer at the University Health Network in Toronto, Ontario.
-He has operational responsibility for clinical operations at the Toronto General and Toronto Western hospitals, Princess Margaret Cancer Centre, and the Toronto Rehabilitation Institute.
+Mike Nader is the Executive Vice-President of Clinical Support and Performance at the University Health Network in Toronto, Ontario.
 Mike has been a surveyor with Accreditation Canada since 2009 and has participated in surveys in a number of programs across Canada.
 Mike has served as a Board member on the Vancouver General Hospital Thrift Shop Society, the Lions Gate Hospital Foundation, the Richmond Hospital Foundation, Renfrew-Collingwood Seniors’ Society, Canadian Hemochromatosis Society, and Canadian Crossroads International.

 With 25 years of experience, Mike has held numerous leadership positions within the Lower Mainland of Vancouver.
 Mike holds a Bachelor of Science and a Masters of Business Administration from the University of British Columbia.
 In 2005, he obtained a Master of Arts in Health Care Leadership and Training from Royal Roads University.
 Mike has also completed his Executive Lean Leader and Executive Lean Director designation in 2008 and 2010, respectively.